MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-240-General-Rules-Regulations-Securities-Exchange-Act-1934/subpart-A-Rules-Regulations-Under-Securities-Exchange-Act-1934/subjectgroup-ECFR7ce825ff9acf140-Regulation-13DG/section-240.13d-101.md

 ##### § 240.13d-101 Schedule 13D—Information to be included in statements filed pursuant to § 240.13d-1(a) and amendments thereto filed pursuant to § 240.13d-2(a). #####

-Securities and Exchange Commission, Washington, D.C.
+Link to an amendment published at 88 FR 76984, Nov.
+7, 2023.Securities and Exchange Commission, Washington, D.C.
 20549Schedule 13DUnder the Securities Exchange Act of 1934(Amendment No.\_\_)\*(Name of Issuer)(Title of Class of Securities)(CUSIP Number)(Name, Address and Telephone Number of Person Authorized to Receive Notices and Communications)(Date of Event Which Requires Filing of This Statement)

 If the filing person has previously filed a statement on Schedule 13G to report the acquisition that is the subject of this Schedule 13D, and is filing this schedule because of §§ 240.13d-1(e), 240.13d-1(f) or 240.13d-1(g), check the following box. □